mccartnm/OpenTimelineIO/docs/design/editorial_design.md

 2. Future users of the API - TDs and DCC developers
 3. Future Maintainers

+## Initial Motivation / Use Cases

+1. Clear, common, data modification
+    - Currently, manipulation is built on raw data structures and can do all of the operations below however a deeper understanding of that data is required to obtain desired results.
+        - As an example, if a user wants to remove a clip but keep the same track length, they must also handle creating something to fill the now-missing time with the same source range as the removed item and insert it in the original items index.
+    - This system would bridge the gap between core data structures and common edit maneuvers.
+It will allow users to feel like they are working with an interface or set of objects rather than pure data structures

+2. Changelist (git-ish for OTIO)
+    - A possibility for this is toolkit is the ability to generate deltas of a timeline to play them back as required.
+This delta system could power a more fluid lock-free environment for editor and inter-department changes.
+    - However, this is a variable step function compared to the use case above as it requires:
+        - Context management (schema's require an identifier)
+        - Timelines require a means of consistently hashing data structure
+        - Event system for atomic change control

 ## Structure
 The underlying implementation for these edit commands will be in C++, under the `opentimelineio/algo` directory.